Module #1

 Bloodborne Diseases: HIV/AIDS, Hepatitis B, Hepatitis C

-Bloodborne pathogens include the hepatitis B virus (HBV), the hepatitis C virus (HCV), the human immunodeficiency virus (HIV) that causes autoimmune deficiency syndrome (AIDS) and others.
-These pathogens are transmitted through contact with infected body fluids such as blood, semen and vaginal secretions.
 Exposures occur (a) when the skin is punctured by a contaminated needle, razor or other sharp item or (b) when broken skin or mucous membranes are splashed with blood or body fluid.

-Fortunately, most exposures do not result in infections.
-Standard precautions are designed to prevent transmission of HIV, HBV and HCV.
 Standard precautions must be observed in all situations where there is potential for contact with blood or other potentially infectious body fluids.
-Standard precautions apply to:

 If you must recap a needle, do so with caution.
 Use one hand to gently glide the needle into a cap placed on a level surface.